Filip-Peev/php-api-mysql/README.md

+# Simple API responder with PHP and MySQL
-Simple API responder with PHP and MySQL
+## Simple API responder with PHP and MySQL

 ```sh
 code to be copied here